alabruna/talos-sbc-rk356x/README.md

 # DEPRECATED

-Since Talos 1.9 is using Kernel 6.12 ther is no need to compile the 6.11 kernel, but just to add u-boot, updated repo at [https://github.com/alabruna/talos-radxa-zero-3e](https://github.com/alabruna/talos-radxa-zero-3e)
+Since Talos 1.9 is using Kernel 6.12 there is no need to compile the 6.11 kernel, but just to add u-boot, updated repo at [https://github.com/alabruna/talos-radxa-zero-3e](https://github.com/alabruna/talos-radxa-zero-3e)

 # talos-sbc-rk356x